-It can occur in all age groups, including newborns.
+It can happen to males of all ages, including newborns.

-High-flow: High-flow priapism is more rare than low-flow and usually less painful.
-It is the result of a ruptured artery from an injury to the penis or the perineum (area between the scrotum and anus), which prevents blood in the penis from circulating normally.
+High-flow or non-ischemic priapism: This type is more rare than low-flow and is usually less painful.
+It often happens when an injury to the penis or the area between the scrotum and anus, called the perineum, ruptures an artery, which prevents blood in the penis from moving normally.

 What Causes Priapism?

-If you experience priapism, it is important that you seek medical care immediately.
+If you think you might have priapism, you need to get medical care right away.
 Tell your doctor: